dqops/dqo/docs/reference/yaml/partitioned/column-monthly-partitioned-checks.md

 ___

-## ColumnBlanksMonthlyPartitionedChecksSpec
+## ColumnComparisonMonthlyPartitionedChecksSpec
-Container of blank values detection data quality partitioned checks on a column level that are checking at a monthly level.
+Container of built-in preconfigured column level comparison checks that compare min/max/sum/mean/nulls measures between the column in the tested (parent) table and a matching reference column in the reference table (the source of truth).
+ This is the configuration for daily partitioned checks that are counted in KPIs.